team-proteus-mc/minecraft-3ds-unistore/README.md

 Minecraft 3DS Community and Universal-Server Discord servers

 ### Testing
-Mr.Dingus#7918, Pk11, myself (skribbler#1095), various people from the Minecraft 3DS Community Discord server
+skribbler#1095, DarkForPresident, various people from the Minecraft 3DS Community Discord server

 ### Editing
 https://jsonformatter.curiousconcept.com/ for JSON verification, Google Docs for find and replace tool, GitHub code editor, Ohana3DS for texture conversion, Piskel and Pixlr for image editing, Tex3DS for spritesheet compilation, https://codepen.io/jsnelders/pen/qBByqQy for turning line breaks into "\n"'s, and PineTools for their (batch) image flipper.